nitrxgen/fizzbuzz/README.md

 ```php
 while($i++<100)echo[Fizz][$i%3].[Buzz][$i%5]?:$i,~õ;
 ```
-This code is 52 bytes.
+The above code is 52 bytes.

 Ok, so we should probably put this code in a file to execute.
 Unfortunately, to run this from a file, we need to increases our character count a little bit because PHP requires a start tag to interpret the parts of files containing actual PHP code even if it is the only thing in the file.
 If we use PHP version 7.4 or earlier, we can potentially get away with using PHP short tags which means we just need to prepend the code with `<?=` (no spaces necessary).
 This brings the minimum valid PHP file byte count to 54.
 The worse news is PHP short tags were removed in PHP 8.0 and require `<?php ` (followed by a space) before the code.
 This brings the minimum valid PHP file byte count to 58.